Guan06/mina/README.md

 ```

 ### Composition-based diversity analysis
-Pairwise dissimilarities / distance are usually calculated by comparing entries in a table of community features (e.g. species relative abundances).
+Pairwise dissimilarity/distance are usually calculated by comparing entries in a table of community features (e.g. species relative abundances).
 For instance, we can obtain a distance matrix for the HMP samples with the `com_dis` function:
 ```r
 hmp <- com_dis(hmp, method = "bhjattacharyya")
 ```